needle-mirror/com.unity.2d.animation/Documentation~/2DIK.md

 ### Chain (CCD) - Cyclic Coordinate Descent

-This IK Solver uses the *Cyclic Coordinate Descent* algorithm,which gradually becomes more accurate the more times thealgorithm is run.
+This IK Solver uses the *Cyclic Coordinate Descent* algorithm, which gradually becomes more accurate the more times the algorithm is run.
 The Solver stops running once the set [tolerance](#tolerance) or [number of iterations](#runs) is reached.

 The following property is only available to the __Chain (CCD) IK Solver__: